clem9123/Quebec_forest_recruitment_and_disturbances/README.md

 ##### a.
 Choice of parameters

 Covariable selection for subsequent bayesian model with buildmer (https://github.com/cvoeten/buildmer).
 Thanks to Cesko Voeten for this package.
+Just ran different hurdle models for all species and step them to select important covariables.
+Also a little bit of co-linearity analysis between variables.

 ##### b.
 Bayesian model